AdhamHamed/natours/readme.md

 --
 5- The one problem that led to a second solution in an earlier part of the course: while implemenitng SendGrid and mailsac for production emails, you'll notice that when you have conditions for both SendGrid and Nodemailer, it'll send straight to NodeMailer, if SendGrid was the only thing there, it'll be sent to SendGrid, and if NodeMailer is the only thing, it does succeed no matter the environment; simply just store NODE_ENV in a separate variable and apply *.trim()* to it and it'll work like magic.
 --
 6- Now there are exactly 3 problems here that are at this very point, remain unsolved, this particular porblem opens a gateway for 3 problems.
 The Parcel bundler simply doesn't just work, no matter how hard I try to go around it, it doesn't work, you'll find some porblems like **Cannot support import/export outside a module**, or **require() is not defined**.
 So far, the bundling solution was that I switched to webpack and bundling did work, but it made a second problem with stripe integration, where it doesn't accept it at all, exactly an error of **INCOMPLETE_CHUNKED_ENCODING 200(OK)** with a path to the bundling file.
 And the third problem is basically deployment because simply the webpack integration is incomplete.
+This repo doesn't include the webpack integration, but the problem remains.
+--